abhishek-choudharys/PokemonGAN/README.md

 run convertRGBAtoRGB.py --type WGAN
 ```

-or, run this if you want to use the GAN
+or, if you want to use the GAN, run:
 ```
 run convertRGBAtoRGB.py --type GAN
 ```